geneontology/geneontology.github.io/_docs/faq.md

 [third-party tools](/faq-tags/third-party-tools)
 {:/comment}

 [Open QuickGO](http://www.ebi.ac.uk/QuickGO/){:target="blank"}.
-Click on the Search and Filter GO annotation sets link located beneath the search box.
-This will lead you to an Annotation download page where you can click the filter icon (Located to the right hand side of the page).
+Click on the "View GO annotations" box located beneath the search box.
+This will lead you to an Annotation browser page where you can filter icon based on taxon, evidence, GO term, gene product and more.

-The filter annotations page you will see has a list of filter options located at the top of the page.
-Click on taxon to input the taxon identifier of the species you would like to get GO annotations for (Example: Taxon identifier 6279 for Brugia malayi).
+Click on taxon to input the taxon identifier of the species you would like to get GO annotations for (Example: [6279 for Brugia malayi](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=6279)).
+You can input more than one taxon.

-Click submit to get your results.
-If you click on the Statistics icon and then through the different tabs on the page that pop up, you can see the breakdown of the different annotations.
+Click Apply to get your results.
+Use the Statistics link to see the breakdown of the different annotations including Annotations per Reference, Gene products per Evidence, Annotations per Aspect, Gene products per GO ID, etc.
--   Number of annotations 37380 (example)
--   Number of distinct proteins 8357 (example)

 ---------------------------------------------------------------------------
 ## Sometimes the number of GO annotations changes significantly over a short period of time.
 Why?